BA (Hons) (NFQ Level 8)

 - War and the Hero (Homer and Virgil)

 - Contemporary Irish Writing

 - Literary Genre

 - Rome To Renaissance.

-Choose from the full range of modules in Classics, English and History, including:
+You will take an interdisciplinary core module based in UCD Special Collections and choose from the full range of modules in Classics, English and History, including:

 - Alexander the Great

 - Greeks, Romans, and Barbarians